GluuFederation/docs-gg-prod/docs/source/plugin/common-features.md

     slash(/) is required before multiple wildcards placeholder.

 !!!
 Info
-    `?` in HTTP method means allow all the http methods.
+    A `?` in the HTTP method allows all HTTP methods.

 Examples: